hldohaga/upfnabp/litlead.md

 BP is very strongly affected by age.
 In cross sectional studies Age has several dimensions.
 Age identifies cohorts of people with particular experiences, it identifies duration of experience, it represents physiologically different states, and it also identifies access to resources financial, material, and experiential.
-In psychology studies of ageing these separate aspects are understood and some can be controlled for, but not all.
 Prospective, longitudinal studies, and case matching can help reduce some of the effects.
-However longitudinal studies have reported similarly equivocal results, indentifying a potentially more complex interaction.
+However longitudinal studies have reported similarly equivocal results, identifying a potentially more complex interaction.

 ### Ideas for further research

-I will divide these suggestions into quantitative and qualitative.

-#### Quantitative

-There is scope for more research based on this data set.
-Within this same biomedical paradigm there are whole range of variables which can be compared against the clinical and biochemical outcomes.
-These include measured variables such as BMI, biochemical indicators such as Hba1c and medical diagnostic categories such as Diabetes.

-Modelling research has allowed projections to be made using the data from studies such as this as a base for projected models.
-This can evaluate policy effects.

-#### Mixed and Qualitative

-The richness of the quantitative data in this survey calls for its use within an approach allowing more detailed description and in depth assessment with participants.
-In the study data there are data allowing research around cooking activities, hobbies, and eating activities.

-It could also be used as a template for studies smaller in geographical scope, but more in depth as cross over studies collecting both quantitative and qualitative data.

-#### Ideas for policy
+Further research based on the findings is needed for confirmation by further review and analysis.
+The finding of a synergistic effect, and to understand the types of UPF ingested in this population would be priorities.

+This further study might also include attempts to better map Martinez's putative epistemological framework.
+This could be by looking quantitatively for more specific economic and cultural markers in the data.
+Qualitative approaches might also be engaged, perhaps in a mixed methods approach to identify the importance of the findings to real populations in a local context.

+#### Public Health Policy ideas

+This study aims to inform local policy to reduce BP and so Non-Communicable Disease.
+If UPF and sodium intake increase the risk of hypertension then policy to reduce exposure might deliver change at a population level.
+This study supports the case for a place based food strategy approach @liverpoo2018 .

 Policy is an 'upstream' approach.
-It can be used to reduce exposure indirectly or directly.
+Katikreddi @katikireddi2021 recently showed how Diderichson's model @diderichsen2019 for policy intervention can be used to understand exposure indirectly or directly when there are health inequalities.
-Ideas include legislation to reduce UPF use, this might be by pricing, or other approaches.
-Health promotion policy needs to match policy activity.
-People who know that UPF is bad, are more likely to accept policy limiting availability.

 Reformulation is a policy suggestion, where UPF is further processed to remove the salt.
-This is frequently discussed.
 By demonstrating that UPF is not just high in salt this study supports the argument of avoiding further formulation as a policy for reducing BP.
+Pearson-Stuttard et al @pearson-stuttard2018 model the effects of salt reformulation, and identify economic and social benefits.
+They make no mention of negative effects of UPF that might not be due to salt, which might reduce the overall benefit of their model.

-Dietary approaches to improving public health are able to deliver proportionate and universal interventions to populations to reduce the incidence of NCD.
+Dietary approaches to improving public health are able to deliver proportionate and universal interventions to populations @marmot2010 to reduce the incidence of NCD.
 When delivered up stream at the policy level they are effective and efficient and minimise cost.
 These approaches offer significant benefits over actions targeted at individuals.

 Dietary and 'awareness' approaches can be used by individuals.
 These approaches risk the development of a culture of blame of individuals and of sub-groups in society.
-The commercial and social determinants of health play out a significant role in research, and delivery of public health improvements around food.
+The commercial and social determinants of health @diderichsen2001 @whitehead1988 play out a significant role in research, and delivery of public health improvements around food.

-This study aims to inform local policy to reduce BP and so Non-Communicable Disease.
-If UPF and sodium intake increase the risk of hypertension then policy to reduce exposure might deliver change at a population level.
+Dimbleby @dimbleby proposes a much broader strategic approach to the whole economy of food.
+Tulleken @tulleken2023 identifies that we need greater care in licencing ingredients, and helps health promotion.
+People who know that UPF is bad, are more likely to accept policy limiting availability.

 ## Generalisability